BSE's, BSDE's and fixed point problems: Existence of solutions to non-Lipschitz equations

 \subsection{Non-Lipschitz BSEs and BSDEs with path-dependent generators}

-Denote by ${\cal F}$ the completion of the Borel $\sigma$-algebra ${\cal B}(\Omega)$ with respect to $\bbP$. $\bbF = ({\cal F}_t)_{t \in [0,T]}$ is a general filtration satisfying the usual conditions.
+Denote by ${\cal F}$ the completion of the Borel $\sigma$-algebra ${\cal B}(\Omega)$ with respect to $\bbP$, and let $\bbF = ({\cal F}_t)_{t \in [0,T]}$ be a general filtration satisfying the usual conditions.
 The following theorem provides a general existence result for non-Lipschitz BSEs.
-It uses the theorem of Krasnoselskii (1964), which combines the fixed point results of Banach and Schauder; see e.g., Smart (1974).
+It uses the theorem of Krasnoselskii (1964), which combines the fixed point results of Banach and Schauder; for a textbook treatment, see e.g., Smart (1974).

 \begin{theorem} Let $\xi \in L^2({\cal F}_T)^d$ and assume $F$ is of the form $F = F^1 + F^2$ for mappings $F^1, F^2 : \bbS^2 \times \bbM^2_0 \to \bbS^2_0$.
 Then the BSE \eqref{bse} has a solution $(Y,M) \in\bbS^2\times\bbM^2_0$ if there exist constants $C < 1$ and $R_1,R_2,R_3 \ge 0$ such that the following hold: